 What does the MPAA Mean for Your Pension?

 Here’s an interesting fact:

-The money purchase annual allowance has been part of the Pension Freedoms since 2015.
+The money purchase annual allowance has been part of the Pension Freedoms1 since 2015.
 It determines the amount of tax relief you can receive.
 Tax relief is usually granted on pay-ins you make after you’ve withdrawn from your pension.
 However, money purchase restrictions are only for contributions made to a defined contribution pension.
 It doesn’t apply to any defined benefit pensions.

 Whenever you put cash into your pension, the government should give you tax relief on your contributions.

 In the beginning, the money purchase pension contribution limit was set at £10,000.
 That has been reduced dramatically.
 Recently, the MPAA is now set at £4,000.